-A few weeks ago I did the Introduction to Sea Kayaking and although my river kayaking experience gave me an edge in having marginally better balance and completely unnecessary eskimo rolling skills over the other beginners, that was pretty much where my advantage ended!
+I did the Introduction to Sea Kayaking course and although my river kayaking experience gave me an edge in having marginally better balance and completely unnecessary Eskimo rolling skills over the other beginners, that was pretty much where my advantage ended!

 Here’s the basic list of differences between river and sea kayaking:

 - You Actually Have To Paddle Whilst Sea Kayaking

 - 4,000 Point Turns Are Pretty Standard in a Sea Kayak

 - How Edging Your Sea Kayak Will Help Turn It